unccd/Prais4-reporting-manual/SO1.md

 3. **Generate one or more transition matrices**.
 For each land cover transition, indicate whether it is likely to lead to degradation, improvement or stable conditions.
 Parties can provide one transition matrix covering the total land area of the country or up to five region-specific transition matrices.
 The combined land area for the region-specific transition matrices must sum to the total land area for the country.
 Enter this information in table SO1-1.T3

-4. **Select land cover data to be used**; ensure compliance with the minimum specifications listed in table 10.
+4. **Select land cover data to be used**: ensure compliance with the minimum specifications listed in table 10.

 5. **Determine the baseline extent of land cover degradation** using the selected data, legend and transition matrix for the baseline period 2000–2015.
 If national land cover data is used, run the calculations in Trends.Earth and enter this information in tables SO1-1.T5 and SO1-1.T7.